-- Section 88P of the School Standards and Framework Act 1998 (the Act) requires every local authority to make an annual report to the adjudicator.
+- 1. Section 88P of the School Standards and Framework Act 1998 (the Act) requires every local authority to make an annual report to the adjudicator.
 The Chief Adjudicator then includes a summary of these reports in her annual report to the Secretary for State for Education.
 The School Admissions Code (the Code) sets out the requirements for reports by local authorities in paragraph 6.
 Paragraph 3.23 specifies what must be included as a minimum in the report to the adjudicator and makes provision for the local authority to include any other matters.
-The report must be returned to the Office of the Schools Adjudicator by 30 June 2019. - 2.
+The report must be returned to the Office of the Schools Adjudicator by 30 June 2020. - 2.
 Please note that the specified date for returning this form by 30 June is a Code requirement; this is why some data are asked for by financial year. - 3.
-We have made some changes to the information and categories of information sought this year: - a. we have removed references to "all through" schools and instead would be grateful if local authorities would follow the approach used in statutory provisions and in the Department for Education Statistical First Release and the Education Middle School (England) Regulations 2002, and - b. we have decided not to use the term "own admission authority schools" to mean those schools for which the local authority is not the admission authority (that is foundation, voluntary aided and academy schools).
-This is because a large number of arrangements are now determined by multi-academy trusts.
-We will therefore refer to 'schools for which the local authority is not the admission authority'. - 4.
-Local authorities will notice that we have not included this year a number of questions which have been asked in past years.
-This is because we judge that we are unlikely to receive much information that adds to the existing body of knowledge and do not wish to take up local authorities' time unnecessarily.
-We have not asked: - a. for details of the particular provisions of admission arrangements determined by other admission authorities challenged by local authorities; - b. local authorities' views of how well the interests of children with special educational needs or disabilities are met at the normal points of admission; - c. about the advantages and disadvantages of co-ordinating in year admissions; - d. about the reliance on paragraph 3.12 of the Code by other admission authorities in the local authority's area; - e. for information about admission authorities' approaches to deciding whether or not they had places available in year; or f. for the number of children refused admission to a school under the fair access protocol.
+In this template we would be grateful if local authorities would: - a. follow the approach used in statutory provisions and in the Department for Education Statistical First Release1 and the Education Middle School (England) Regulations 20022, and - b. note that we no longer use the term "own admission authority schools" to mean those schools for which the local authority is not the admission authority (that is foundation, voluntary aided and academy schools).
+This is because a large number of arrangements are now determined by multiacademy trusts.
+We will therefore refer to 'schools for which the local authority is not the admission authority'.